January 15, 2019

 Microservices are a big evolution in modern software architecture.
 Internal and external services make up a system all connected via their APIs to your application.
 By doing that, you can quickly stitch together applications using many APIs.
 Not only is it often easier to do it that way, but you can also adopt expert solutions to get the best within their specific domains.

 Microservice adoption using a headless CMS makes building complete applications easier.

 You can check this informative article from Altkom Software, it explains how to use headless CMS as a microservice.

 Security is the top priority as long as CMS is concerned.
-Some of the most used traditional CMS in the world have been known for having terrible security breaches.
+Some of the most used traditional CMSs in the world have been known for having terrible security breaches.

 It gives an extra layer of security and protection against the millions of anonymous attacks happening each month.

 Let's say you want to refresh your website.
 With a monolithic CMS, you would usually restart from scratch and rebuild everything.
 Yet, those using a headless CMS can refresh a section or part of the entire application without a complete rebuild.

 With a technology-agnostic headless CMS, any front-end framework can be used to build your stack.
 This allows your existing developers to use whatever technology they are already familiar with.

 Content creators can create their content in parallel with the developer team allowing for greater efficiency and project management.
 Developers can innovate on the front-end without any disruption to the efforts of those who must create content for any channel.
 This separation and parallel workflow speed up your time-to-market.